Diseases, Shelter and Rescue Resources

 Canine Influenza Origin

-Canine influenza, also known as dog flu, is derived from equine influenza, and it was first found in racing greyhounds in 2004.
-Since then it’s been detected in 30 states.
-Because it’s a respiratory disease, it spreads quickly through direct contact and airborne pathogens, especially in locations like kennels, clinics, dog parks and more.
+Canine influenza, also known as dog flu, is thought to have mutated from equine influenza.
+It was first found in racing greyhounds in 2004.
+Since then, it’s been detected in 30 states.
+Because it’s a respiratory disease, it spreads quickly through direct contact and airborne pathogens, especially in locations like kennels, clinics, dog parks, groomers and more.
 An estimated 80 percent of dogs who come in contact with the virus will develop the disease.

 Canine Influenza Symptoms

 The most common symptom of canine influenza is a persistent cough that lasts up to three weeks.
 Secondary infections may also cause sneezing, nasal discharge and a low-grade fever.
-Severe cases include an increased respiratory rate and a high-grade fever, often leading to pneumonia.
-Since the symptoms are similar to other diseases such as kennel cough, canine influenza is difficult to diagnose without a blood test.
+Severe cases include an increased respiratory rate and a high-grade fever, often with pneumonia.
+Since the symptoms are similar to other diseases such as kennel cough, canine influenza is difficult to diagnose without an oral swab to look for the specific pathogen.

 How to Treat Dog Flu

-There is no direct treatment for canine influenza.
+There is no antiviral treatment for canine influenza.
 Supportive care, good nutrition and vitamins are necessary to boost the dog’s immune system so he can fight off the infection.
 Antibiotics can also be used to treat the secondary infections.
 A more severe form of the virus might require fluids to prevent dehydration.
+Breeder’s Edge Puppy Lyte is a helpful dog electrolyte to have on hand to help maintain hydration and replenish electrolytes.
 Most dogs recover from the disease within a few weeks, but secondary pneumonia can be life-threatening, with a five to eight percent fatality rate.

 Since the canine influenza virus is easily killed by disinfectants, thorough cleaning habits can control the virus from spreading.
 Follow isolation protocols for any dogs with the virus, keeping them separate from healthy dogs.
 Always wash your hands and the supplies you use after caring for an infected dog.